SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Experiments and Analysis

 For a comprehensive comparison, the baselines included not only pre-trained hyperspectral models, i.e., HyperSIGMA \citep{wangHypersigmaHyperspectralIntelligence2025}, and SpectralEarth \citep{brahamSpectralEarthTrainingHyperspectral2025}, but also foundation models pre-trained on multispectral data modalities, i.e., SpectralGPT \citep{hongSpectralGPTSpectralRemote2024}, SatMAE \citep{congSatmaePretrainingTransformers2022}, and SatMAE++ \citep{nomanRethinkingTransformersPretraining2024}, as well as general models pre-trained on RGB data, i.e., ResNet \citep{heDeepResidualLearning2016} and ViT \citep{dosovitskiyImageWorth16x162021}.

 To ensure a fair comparison and adhere to the standard evaluation protocol, we adopted a uniform and minimal setup.
-As shown in Figure \ref{fig:13}, this approach utilizes only the backbone of each model to extract features and subsequently appends a single linear layer as the classifier.
-The sole exception was HyperSIGMA, for which we retained its dual-branch fusion architecture.
-This simple design ensures that the performance in the HSSC task serves as a direct measure of the feature quality from the backbone, making it a vital tool for assessing pre-training effectiveness.
+As shown in Figure~\ref{fig:Fig_Scene}, this approach utilizes the pretrained backbone of each model to extract features and subsequently appends a single linear layer as the classifier.
+This simple design ensures that the performance in the scene classification task serves as an effective measure of the feature quality from the backbone, making it a robust metric for assessing pre-training effectiveness.

-Due to the mismatch between the AVIRIS spectral bands and the original pre-training configuration, a standard linear probing evaluation was not feasible for most of the baselines.
-Consequently, all the comparative models were trained using an end-to-end fine-tuning strategy, with all the parameters being trainable.
+Due to the mismatch between the AVIRIS spectral bands and the original pre-training configuration, all the comparative models were trained using an end-to-end fine-tuning strategy, with all the parameters being trainable.
 Notably, both the proposed SpecAware model (via its HyperEmbedding module) and the SpectralEarth model (owing to its spectral adaptation head) are capable of processing inputs with an arbitrary number of HSI bands.
-This inherent flexibility prompted us to subject both models to a standard linear probing test, where their pre-trained backbones were frozen and only the linear heads were trained.
+This inherent flexibility prompted us to subject both models to an additional linear probing test, where their pre-trained backbones were frozen and only the linear heads were trained.

 The training ran for 50 epochs using the AdamW optimizer with an initial learning rate of 0.0001 and 0.001 for the remote sensing and general-purpose foundation models, respectively.
 In addition, a StepLR scheduler was employed to decay the learning rate by a factor of 0.1 every 20 epochs.
 For data augmentation, we randomly cropped $224\times224$ patches from the $256\times256$ images during training, whereas a $224\times224$ center crop was used at test time.
 The performance for all the experiments is evaluated here using three standard metrics: OA, Kappa, and F1-score.